Dedicated to the One I Love: The Mamas & the Papas version

 Cash Box called the single a "groovey, harmonic, soft rock venture that is sure to please all of the group's many fans."

 The group appeared on The Ed Sullivan Show in 1967 to perform both this song and the single to follow, "Creeque Alley".
 Although the single has a running time of 2:56, and the group performed the song in its entirety, edited versions of the song appear on internet video sites with a much shorter running time.

 In popular culture

 DTV, in 1984, set the Mamas & the Papas version of the song to Sleeping Beauty and was featured on the VHS DTV: Groovin' for a 60's Afternoon.

 The song was featured in a 2025 trailer for the British soap opera EastEnders, which promoted the long-awaited return of Zoe Slater (Michelle Ryan).
 The trailer showcased Zoe’s reunion with her mother Kat Moon (Jessie Wallace) after two decades apart.

+The song also appeared in the 8th episode of the 6th season of Canadian hit TV comedy Schitt's Creek, closing out the episode as Alexis Rose (Annie Murphy) and Ted Mullens (Dustin Milligan) share an important moment in their romantic relationship.